superchordate/rshiny-template-auth/README.md

 You are done setting up Identity Platform!
 Celebrate with a latte. :coffee:

 Then, continue by running the app in RStudio.
+You can now perform all the login operations (assuming you are one of the authorized Test Users)!

 ## Design Notes